chunleng/sandbox/app/skaffold-postgres/README.md

 ## Notes

 - The current working copy is mainly for development purpose only.
-Doesn't work in production.
+Wouldn't be enough for best production practice.